-This blog brought to you by a weird mashup in my head of Who’s Afraid of Virginia Woolf?, feminist thought, writing, and the babin’ Laci Green.
+This blog brought to you by a weird mashup in my head of Who’s Afraid of Virginia Woolf?, feminist thought, history vs present, and writing

 I’ve just finished reading A Room of One’s Own.
 To say I was enthralled would be an understatement.
 To say it’s a defining feminist text is way too academic and would fail to accurately describe the breathless excitement that forced me to pretty much copy out every page.
 (Seriously.
 So many notes.
 How can someone be so ridiculously quotable?)